Kb-Jr/Dashboard/README.md

 - Each component is rendered conditionally depending on if the button is clicked by using the '&&' operator.
 Thus, whenever any of the buttons is clicked, the designated component will be rendered.

 ### Pages
+- The pages created included a Calendar page, a color picker page, Customers page, Ecommerce Page, Editor, Employees, Kanban and orders page.
+- The Calendar page was built by importing the 'ScheduleComponent' from syncfusion as well as other components such as day, week, workweek, month, agenda, draganddrop.
+These were services and they were applied to the scheduleComponent using the 'inject' function which was also imported from syncfusion.
+- The color picker page was built by importing the colorPickerComponent from syncfusion.
+This component had properties specified such as the id, mode, showButtons, modeSwitcher and change properties.
+- The Customers Page was built by importing the gridComponent, columnsDIrective, columnDirective as well as other services such as filter, edit, sort, page, selection and toolbar from syncfusion.
+The data created was mapped over in a columsdirective and for each item in the data array a columnDirective was created with the above services injected and customized.
+- The Ecommerce page renders a series of divs displaying different data such as budget, earnings, expenses etc. Icons were imported from react icons and styled.
+A sparkline component was also component was also added.
+- The editor page was created by importing the richTextEditorComponent from syncfusion and adding other services such as image,link, quicktoolbar, toolbar and htmlEditor
+- The employees page was built by importing the gridComponent, columnsDIrective, columnDirective as well as other services such as page, search and toolbar from syncfusion.
+The data created was mapped over in a columsdirective and for each item in the data array a columnDirective was created with the above services injected and customized.
+- The Kanban page was built by importing the KanbanComponent, the columnsDirective and ColumnDirective from syncfusion.
+- The orders page was built by importing the gridComponent, columnsDIrective, columnDirective as well as other services such as resize, page, sort, Filter, page, excelExport, pdfExport and Edit from syncfusion.
+The data created was mapped over in a columsdirective and for each item in the data array a columnDirective was created with the above services injected and customized.

 ### Charts